-Working-class ‘red wall’ voters decided the last UK elections.
+Working-class ‘red wall’ voters decided the last UK election.
 How do they feel now?

 - Quick Read